-These SDOs are almost like a legislative body in that they draw up ballots which specify what the data standard messages or documents should look like, just as Congress draws up proposed bills.
-SDO members analyze, debate, comment, and then vote on the ballots.
+These SDOs are similar to a legislative body in that they draw up ballots which specify what the data standard messages or documents should look like.
+SDO members analyze, debate, comment, and vote on the ballots.
 This cycle repeats after a ballot is passed.
-More changes are proposed, a discussion is held, all ramifications are debated, and the next ballot is complied and voted on.
-We act like the “Congressman” from our client representing their best interests for their IT assets.
-Just as no one Congressman controls the Congress’s meetings, we do not control the HL7 meetings.
+More changes are proposed, a discussion is held, all ramifications are debated, and the next ballot is compiled and voted on.
 The standards are not only U.S. standards but worldwide.
 The same HIT data standards put forth in a work group's ballot has to work for New Zealand, Brazil, Germany, the UK, and Japan.
-Thus progress of our team alone is inherently hard to measure as literally the whole world has input to these standards.
+Thus, progress of our team alone is inherently hard to measure as the whole world has input to these standards.

 Designing messages with clinical data is a lot more complicated than designing e-commerce banking transactions.
 Thus, data standards are the foundation of standards development.
 These standards include semantics standards, with the underlying terminology standards to implement them, message standards, (such as those developed by HL7), to send the data and cause the desired resulting actions.
 Message standards encompass much more than just ordinary emails as many messages require a response of a specific nature.
 A laboratory order message requests that a lab test is done.
 A prescription message sent to a pharmacy requests that a prescription is filled.

 Links & Downloads